cilium/cilium/Documentation/policy/language.rst

 requirements which serve as a foundation for any ``fromEndpoints`` relationship.  ``fromRequires`` is a list of additional constraints which must be met in order for the selected endpoints to be reachable.
-These additional constraints do no by itself grant access privileges and must always be accompanied with at least one matching ``fromEndpoints``.
+These additional constraints do not grant access privileges by themselves, so to allow traffic there must also be rules which match ``fromEndpoints``.

 The purpose of this rule is to allow establishing base requirements such as, any endpoint in ``env=prod`` can only be accessed if the source endpoint also carries